Network Members

 Bárbara Rocha Cardeli

-Bárbara is a PhD researcher working in entanglements of ecology, technology, and society.
+Bárbara Rocha Cardeli is a PhD researcher working in entanglements of ecology, technology, and society.
 She holds a degree in Biological Sciences from the Pontifical Catholic University of Campinas (PUC-Campinas) and a master’s in Ecology and Biodiversity from Sao Paulo State University (UNESP).
 Currently, as a PhD student in Ecology at the State University of Campinas (Unicamp), her project explores the impacts of climate change on functional diversity and ecosystem services in the Brazilian Amazon.

 Saguna Shankar